TRI-Actions/terraform-infra/README.md

 SSM_private keys can have multiple key locations separated by a comma.
 SSM_pat can only use one personal access token location.

-All variables can be omitted or used
+All variables can be omitted or used depending on the context.

-## How to use:
+## How to use in Actions Workflow:

 ```
 jobs: